 Homeschooling, especially in the elementary years, takes a shockingly small amount of time each day, but if a parent has to be at work to make ends meet, or isn't able to home educate their kiddo for a multitude of other reasons, or their home environment is such that school is best for the kids (even if only for a season) then school is where their child needs to be.
 I hear that.
 I believe those loving dedicated parents are doing the best they can, and those families will find their own best way forward in the world despite the obstacles the system throws in their path.
 And I believe that as parents with kids in the school system, you can interact with your kids in ways at home which honour your family values and help counteract some of the negative messages they receive through the school system.
 What that looks like is different for every family but I believe that YOU are doing your best <3

 We were fortunate to have started thinking about schooling before we even had kids, and were able to make choices from the get-go that were in sync with our goals.
 We did try school.
 Twice.
 Once public and once private.
-Both proved to be an ill fit for our oldest kiddo.
+Both proved to be an ill fit at best for our oldest kiddo.
 It was not just that he didn't LIKE school, but that the demands of a school day were actually harmful to his mental wellbeing.
-In many ways I think kids like Levi (who has PDA-Autism/Aspergers - (his choice of wording)) are the canaries in the coalmine, telling us something is wrong and pointing us towards the necessity of making a change for everyone's safety and wellbeing.
+In many ways I think kids like Levi (who is PDA Autistic) are the canaries in the coalmine, telling us something is wrong and pointing us towards the necessity of making a change for everyone's safety and wellbeing.

 My kids will learn what they need to when they need to, according to how each of their own lives unfold because they are capable humans with capable adults caring for them, who include them in their life, who give them freedom to blossom, and who teach them HOW to learn.
 We live and learn together every day.
 If they decide they want to learn the order of the planets we'll search a pneumonic for them. ;) If they’d rather watch the NASA channel on YouTube that’s fine too.
 If we simply observe moon cycles and the shifting of the stars - also fine.
 Nathan & I work to create a fluid and supportive environment in which our kids can flourish and thrive.